-Fortunately, we only had a five-minute walk through the outrageous honking of horns from tuk-tuks, cars, trucks, and motorbikes, as we darted in and out of the traffic on uneven ground in an attempt to avoid getting hit or tripping and falling.
+Fortunately, we only had a five-minute walk through the excessive honking of horns from tuk-tuks, cars, trucks, and motorbikes as we darted in and out of the traffic on uneven ground in an attempt to avoid getting hit or tripping and falling.
 This was the most traffic we’d seen in India thus far.

 Finally, we reached the hotel to climb a steep set of uneven stairs to enter the lobby.
-The small reception area reminded me of “motels” from many decades past when as a child I traveled across the country with my parents.
+The small reception area reminded me of “motels” from many decades ago when I traveled across the country with my parents as a child.

-We were welcomed and handed the box from Amazon India, containing my new laptop which had arrived earlier in the day.
-I am preparing today’s post using it and so far, I’m quite impressed.
+We were welcomed and handed the box from Amazon India containing my new laptop, which had arrived earlier in the day.
+I am preparing today’s post using it, and so far, I’m pretty impressed.

 We were escorted to our room on the second floor.
 As soon as the door was opened, our hearts sank.
 This couldn’t hold a candle to the other hotel rooms of days (or years) past.